Allied Democratic Forces insurgency: March

+October

 Between 5–8 October 2014, ADF militants killed 15 people, within the North Kivu province, DRC.
 On 15 October 2014, ADF rebels killed 27 people in an attack on villages, located outside Beni.
 On 18 October 2014, ADF insurgents killed over 20 people, in an attack on the village of Byalos, DRC.
 On 31 October 2014, a crowd stoned to death, burned and then ate a suspected ADF insurgent in the town of Beni.
 The incident came after a number of ADF raids, that brought the October's civilian death toll to over 100 people.

+November

 On 20 November 2014, rebels disguised as Congolese soldiers killed between 50 and 80 people near Beni.

+December

 On 8 December 2014, militants hacked to death 36 civilians in the vicinity of Beni.
 On 26 December 2014, an ADF attack resulted in the deaths of 11 people, in the village of Ndumi, Ituri.

 2015

+January

 On 4 January 2015, a joint MONUSCO – FARDC offensive forced ADF militants out of the Mavure village, North Kivu.
 One rebel was killed, as government forces seized large amounts of drugs and training materials.

+February

 On 5 February 2015, ADF carried out a night raid on the city of Beni hacking to death 23 people and injuring one.

+March

 On 9 March 2015, ADF rebels killed one and injured two civilians in the area of the Semliki bridge, North Kivu.

+April

 On 15 April 2015, an ADF attack on the villages of Matiba and Kinzika, Beni-Mbau sector, DRC, led to the deaths of 18 people.

-On 23 April 2015, ADF rebels massacred five civilians in the village of Kalongo, 6 km northwest of Oïcha.
+On 23 April 2015, ADF rebels massacred five civilians in the village of Kalongo, 6km northwest of Oïcha.

 On 30 April 2015, the Ugandan media reported that the ADF's leader, Jamil Mukulu, had been arrested in Tanzania.

+May

 On 8 May 2015, suspected ADF guerrillas attacked the Matembo neighborhood of the town of Mulekere, North Kivu.
 Seven people were slain in the attack bringing the region's 2015 death toll to over 300 casualties.

+December

 In early December 2015, the ADF seized a MONUSCO base in North Kivu, killing a Malawian UN soldier in doing so.
 South African UN forces later retook the base, attacking with Rooivalk attack helicopters.

 2016

+February

 29 February – Thirteen civilians were killed by suspected Ugandan rebels in the Beni territory in eastern DRC.
-The killings took place in the village of Ntombi, located about 40 km northeast of Beni, an area massacres and recurrent attacks attributed to Allied Democratic Forces, a rebel group opposed to the Ugandan government and is considered a terrorist organisation.
+The killings took place in the village of Ntombi, located about 40km northeast of Beni, an area massacres and recurrent attacks attributed to Allied Democratic Forces, a rebel group opposed to the Ugandan government and is considered a terrorist organisation.